PE and Sport Information

 Salterlee is registered with ‘School Games’.
 School Games aims to provide more young people with the opportunity to compete and achieve their personal best.
 The School Games events consist of four unique types of sporting competition.

-Level 1 – Intra school competition: A competition will take place once every half term where the children compete in their allocated houses wearing their house t-shirts; Dale, Fell and Beck.
+Level 1 – Intra school competition: A competition will take place once every half term where the children compete in their allocated houses wearing their house t-shirts; Dale (green), Fell (red) and Beck (blue).

 Level 4 - The School Games National Finals.